 At Golden Jubilee Celebration, Tinubu Lauds ECOWAS for Fostering Regional Integration

-President Bola Tinubu on Tuesday lauded the Economic Community of West African States (ECOWAS) for fostering regional integration.
+President Bola Tinubu yesterday lauded the Economic Community of West African States (ECOWAS) for fostering regional integration, but said the subregional body still faces security threats, political instability and infrastructural deficit.

 He, however, noted that the journey over the past five decades has not been without challenges.

-President Tinubu urged ECOWAS members to reimagine the organisation as a Community of People and not merely as a community of states, where the region must invest in education, innovation and skills development to unleash the full potential of Africa’s future.
+Tinubu urged ECOWAS members to reimagine the organisation as a community of people and not merely as a community of states, where the region must invest in education, innovation and skills development to unleash the full potential of Africa’s future.

 On his part, President John Mahama of Ghana said that community citizens must feel that ECOWAS is not just some bureaucracy but a living organisation that understands their hopes and aspirations.